awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platforms-linux-extend.md

 ### More about platform hooks<a name="platforms-linux-extend.hooks.more"></a>

 Hook files can be binary files, or script files starting with a `#!` line containing their interpreter path, such as `#!/bin/bash`\.
-All files have to have execute permission\.
+All files must have execute permission\.
+Use `chmod +x` to set execute permission on your hook files.
+For all Amazon Linux 2 based platforms versions that were released on or after April 29, 2022, Elastic Beanstalk automatically grants execute permissions to all of the platform hook scripts.
+In this case you don't have to manually grant execute permissions.
+For a list of these platform versions, refer to the [April 29, 2022 - Linux platform](https://docs.aws.amazon.com/elasticbeanstalk/latest/relnotes/release-2022-04-29-linux.html#release-2022-04-29-linux.platforms)  release notes in the *AWS Elastic Beanstalk Release Notes Guide*.

 Elastic Beanstalk runs files in each one of these directories in lexicographical order of file names\.
 All files run as the `root` user\.
 The current working directory \(cwd\) for platform hooks is the application's root directory\.
 For `prebuild` and `predeploy` files it's the application staging directory, and for `postdeploy` files it's the current application directory\.
 If one of the files fails \(exits with a non\-zero exit code\), the deployment aborts and fails\.